INTERSTITIAL LUNG DISEASE

 Interstitial lung disease is still somewhat of a mystery to medical experts, but it seems to occur when the lungs are triggered by an abnormal response, and the lungs become scarred and thickened.
 This process in turn makes it more difficult for oxygen to pass from the lungs into the bloodstream.

-Many Ohio workers have been diagnosed with an occupational lung cancer or lung disease following many years employed in industrial and poorly-ventilated work settings.
+Many workers have been diagnosed with an occupational lung cancer or lung disease following many years employed in industrial and poorly-ventilated work settings.
 Victims may have viable injury claims against former employers for failing to protect workers and failing to provide a safe work environment.

 CONTACT THE LYON FIRM TODAY